Most parents think about this at some point. Usually late at night, usually fleetingly, and usually without ever doing anything about it.

 This matters for two reasons.

-Naming a guardian in your will does not give that person any parental authority while your partner is still alive — even if you both name the same person.
+First, naming a guardian in your Will does not transfer any parental authority while your partner is still alive, even if you both name the same person.

-The scenario you are really planning for is the one where both of you are gone.
+Second, the scenario you are really planning for when you name a guardian is the one where both of you are gone.
 That is the scenario most parents find hardest to think about.
 It is also precisely the one that requires a clear legal answer.

 What happens if you make no appointment